replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 | Client Secret              | The Client Secret of a Service Principle with access to the target Container (required only for access via Service Principle)              |
 | Cloud Name                 | The Azure cloud for the target storage (options: AzurePublicCloud, AzureUSGovernmentCloud, AzureChinaCloud, AzureGermanCloud)              |

 Only connections with Service Principles are supported at this time.
 Please see the [Velero Plugin for Microsoft Azure](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure) documentation for more detail on authentication methods and setting up Azure.

 ## S3 Compatible

-When configuring the Admin Console to store snapshots on an S3-Compatible storage, the following fields are available:
+When configuring the admin console to store snapshots on an S3-Compatible storage, the following fields are available:

 | Name                         | Description                                                                                                     |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------|